-In the coastal areas of Bangladesh Cordaid trains 10,000 farmers in saline agriculture.
-By learning how to grow salt-tolerant crops on land that has been damaged by saltwater, farmers can make their fallow, saline soil fertile again, grow sufficient food for the community, and generate an income.
+In the coastal areas of Bangladesh, Cordaid trains 10,000 farmers in saline agriculture.
+By learning to grow salt-tolerant crops on land damaged by saltwater, farmers can make their fallow, saline soil fertile again, produce sufficient food for the community, and generate income.

-Worldwide there is a growing shortage of land for agriculture, partly due to salinisation, the increase of salinity in the soil.
-This can have various causes, such as flooding from the sea or the rise of saltwater through the bottom, resulting in fallow land.
+Worldwide, there is a growing shortage of land for agriculture, partly due to salinisation, the increase of salinity in the soil.
+This can have various causes, such as flooding from the sea or the rise of saltwater through the bottom, leading to the formation of arable land.

-Salinisation is a major problem in Bangladesh, especially in coastal areas, where climate change is causing more – and more extreme – cyclones, causing farmers’ fields to flood.
-The people who live in these areas often depend on agriculture and their lives are now jeopardised.
+Salinisation is a significant problem in Bangladesh, especially in coastal areas, where climate change is driving increasingly extreme cyclones that flood farmers’ fields.
+The people who live in these areas often depend on agriculture, and their lives are now jeopardised.

 The solution: salt-tolerant crops

-Until now, farmers mainly tried to combat the salt concentrations in the soil.
-But the methods are expensive and their effects are short-lived.
+Until now, farmers have mainly tried to reduce soil salinity.
+But the methods are expensive, and their effects are short-lived.

-Cordaid turns a growing problem into a sustainable solution, by introducing varieties of crops that grow well on saline soil.
+Cordaid turns a growing problem into a sustainable solution by introducing varieties of crops that grow well on saline soil.
 We do not try to lower the concentration of salt in the ground but use it to our advantage.
-This way, the degraded soil becomes productive again and that offers new opportunities for farmers.
+This way, the degraded soil becomes productive again, offering new opportunities for farmers.

 Facts and figures